Transformers: Armada: Airing

 Despite Transformers: Armada being made by a Japanese studio, it premiered first in the United States.
 The series premiered on Cartoon Network (via the network's Toonami block) on August 23, 2002 at 4 P.M. with a 90-minute movie special, consisting of the first three episodes titled "First Encounter", "Metamorphosis" and "Base".
 Following its premiere, new episodes started coming out on August 30, airing every Friday at 6:30 P.M.

+On November 4, 2002, the series also began airing from Monday to Thursday until March 14, 2003.
+During this time, the series also moved to the network's Saturday Video Entertainment System programming block from March 1, 2003 to May 10, 2003 and in the early mornings from March 17, 2003 to June 27, 2003.
+The series returned to Toonami for a second run beginning on September 1, 2003, airing exclusively on Fridays until September 29, 2003, when it also returned to the Monday-Thursday lineup.
+The series then stayed in the lineup until January 2, 2004.
+The series also appeared on Toonami's Super Saturday lineup from September 21, 2002 to February 22, 2003, the final airing of the block before its cancellation.

 In the December issue of Japanese magazine Animage, it was announced that the anime would start airing in Japan on January 10, 2003 on TV Tokyo, with new episodes coming out every Friday at 6 P.M.

+In Canada, the series premiered on Corus Entertainment's YTV on December 18, 2002.
+In Spain, Armada aired on Cartoon Network from 2003 to 2004.
+The series also aired on Cartoon Network in Australia in 2004.
+In India, the series also aired on Cartoon Network from May 12, 2004 to 2005.

+In the Philippines, the series premiered on GMA Network on March 12, 2005 with a Filipino dub.

 The series is also available for streaming online on Tubi, Pluto TV, Amazon Prime Video and The Roku Channel, as well as the Transformers YouTube channel (the first 15 episodes only).

 Home media

 Entertainment Rights owned worldwide home video rights to the series.